 - The letter should also list the highlights of the submitted contribution (what is already known on this subject & what this paper adds).

-- Acknowledgement (if applicable): Any significant, non-financial support from other persons or organizations should be acknowledged.
+- Acknowledgment (if applicable): Any significant non-financial support from other persons or organizations should be acknowledged.

 - Funding/financial disclosure (if applicable): All sources of funding should be declared.